 Phonological Awareness Stages 2, 3 & 4 (2 years to 5 years)

-Singing often slows down our pronunciation of words, helping your child to pick out unusual or rhyming sound patterns.
-As with reading aloud it can introduce a wider vocabulary for your child.
+● Singing often slows down our pronunciation of words, helping your child to pick out unusual or rhyming sound patterns.
+As with reading aloud it can introduce a wider vocabulary to your child.